WebberZone/better-search/readme.txt

 = 4.0.0 =

+* Features:
+	* New live search feature that shows search results as you type.

 * Enhancements:
 	* Renamed Better_Search to Better_Search_Core_Query.
 Each of the methods now remove the filter from itself.
+It will also automatically parse wp_query parameters.

 For previous changelog entries, please refer to the separate changelog.txt file or [Github Releases page](https://github.com/WebberZone/better-search/releases)